Wasenshi123/TestApp/README.md

 (Excluding time used to comprehend the requirements and time that wasn't used to code or away from keyboard, etc.)

 ### Time Used Digestion
 12.00 - 13.00 : try to understand the problems and requirements.
-Also need to analyse the approach and scope of the test. (should I create UI? it needs me to do input managing or any UI at all? or just simple function with input/output?
-What about error or input managing?)
+Also need to analyse the approach and scope of the test.
+(should I create UI? it needs me to do input managing or any UI at all? or just simple function with input/output?
+What about error or input managing?
+What it actually need me to do? what it mean Bingo game? what is the actual rule?)

 13.00 - 14.00 : Actually started coding the skeleton and rough concept/logic of 2 functionalities. ( 1 hour)